Vodafone and Liberty face battle for Kabel Deutschland

 Liberty Global, which owns Unity Media, Germany's second biggest cable operator, joined the race on Tuesday.
 It tabled an 85 euro a share offer, according to a person familiar with the matter, days after the British mobile company said it was in talks about a deal.

-Vodafone wants to buy Kabel Deutschland so that it can offer TV, fixed line and broadband to more of its mobile customers, while Liberty Global wants more consolidation in one of its best-performing markets.
+Vodafone wants to buy the cable company so that it can offer TV, fixed line and broadband to more of its mobile customers, while Liberty Global wants more consolidation in one of its best performing markets.
 Vodafone offered about 81-82 euros a share in cash, sources said last week.

-A source familiar with the situation said Liberty has already talked to the German antitrust office to discuss the deal, but declined to elaborate.
-The deal may also get referred for review by the competition watchdog in Brussels, which reviews large deals in the European Union and those with potential regional importance.
+A source familiar with the situation said Liberty has already talked to German antitrust office to discuss the deal, but declined to elaborate.

-In prior German cable deals, regulators required remedies like making it easier for housing associations to switch TV providers and ending encryption of digital free TV programs.

 Liberty Global customers in Germany are in the densely populated German state of North Rhine-Westphalia as well as in Hesse and Baden-Wuerttemberg, while Kabel Deutschland is active in the rest of Germany.